-A wide variety of pottery "Mino-yaki" produced in Higashi Mino, Gifu Prefecture.
+A wide variety of pottery produced in Higashi-Mino, Gifu Prefecture.

-Tableware production accounts for about 60% of the national market share.
+Tableware production accounts for about 60% of the national market,

-It is no exaggeration to say that the representative of Japanese pottery.
+It is no exaggeration to say that this is a representative of Japanese pottery.

-A pottery that is used casually in everyday life and blends in unknowingly.
+A pottery that is used casually in everyday life and melts in without your knowledge.

-At first the technique of Sue was transmitted from the Korean peninsula.
+At first, the technique of Sueki was passed down from the Korean Peninsula.

-From this time on, the number of firewood has increased and it has become a full-fledged pottery production area.
+From around this time, the number of kilns increased and the area became a full-fledged pottery production area.

-From the Azuchi Momoyama period to the early Edo period, a pottery was produced that reflects the taste of the tea people as well as the popularity of tea baths.
+From the Azuchi-Momoyama era to the early Edo era, pottery was produced that reflected the tastes of tea people along with the trend of tea ceremony.

-At the same time as it evolves into a tunnel fence and roller hearth Kiln
+At the same time as evolving into a tunnel kiln and roller hearth kiln,

-It leads to the improvement of yield, uniformization of products and mass production.
+This leads to improved yield, uniform products, and mass production.

-Western dishes are about 51% of domestic production, Japanese dishes are about 58%, and tiles are about 41%.
+Western tableware accounts for about 51% of domestic production, Japanese tableware about 58%, and tiles about 41%.

 Country of Manufacture: Japan